 - Healthy Food Choices are featured on all 32 concessionaires’ menus.

-- All concessionaires use biodegradable or compostable cups, plates, flatware, dishes, bowls, etc.
+- All concessionaires use compostable cups, plates, flatware, dishes, bowls, etc.

 - Food concessionaires work with the services of Conservation Corps North Bay, Marin Sanitary Services and Revolutionary Green to collect pre-consumer organic food waste and post-consumer leftover food, and compostable plates, flatware, etc. This food waste will be picked up daily by Marin Sanitary Service for delivery to their bio-cell in San Rafael.
 The waste will turn into compost in the bio-cell and be returned to the Fair for use in fairgrounds gardens and landscaping.